atlassian/data-center-helm-charts/docs/INSTALLATION.md

 ```

 ## 3. Configure database
-Using the `values.yaml` obtained in [step 2.](#Obtain-values.yaml), configure the usage of the database provisioned as part of the [Prerequisites](PREREQUISITES.md).
+Using the `values.yaml` file obtained in [step 2](#Obtain-values.yaml), configure the usage of the database provisioned as part of the [Prerequisites](PREREQUISITES.md).

 > If you provide all the required database values, you will bypass the database connectivity configuration during the product setup.

-First, create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) to store the connectivity details of the database:
+Create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) to store the connectivity details of the database:
 ```shell
 kubectl create secret generic <secret_name> --from-literal=username='<db_username>' --from-literal=password='<db_password>'
 ```

 Using the [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), update the `database` stanza within `values.yaml` appropriately.
-Refer to the commentary within the `values.yaml` for additional details on how to configure the remaining database values:
+Refer to the commentary within the `values.yaml` file for additional details on how to configure the remaining database values:
 ```yaml
 database:
   type: <db_type>